beccalatto/multi_sta_lta/README.md

 # unsupervised_learning_for_cryoseismology/

-  TraceFeatureDatasetWhillans.csv: Trace feature dataset for the Whillans Ice Stream ReferenceFeatureDatasetWhillans.csv: Reference feature dataset for the Whillans Ice Stream ReferenceClusterLabelsWhillans k10.csv: Reference event catalogue with reference features and a column for the cluster label from k-means++ applied to data from the Whillans Ice Stream, for k=10
+  TraceFeatureDatasetWhillans.csv: Trace feature dataset for the Whillans Ice Stream <br />
+  ReferenceFeatureDatasetWhillans.csv: Reference feature dataset for the Whillans Ice Stream <br />
+  ReferenceClusterLabelsWhillans k10.csv: Reference event catalogue with reference features and a column for the cluster label from k-means++ applied to data from the Whillans Ice Stream, for k=10

 <hr />